springdevs/invoice/readme.txt

 - **Insert Header/ Image Logo:** Using PDF invoices and packing slips, you can also insert a custom header image/ logo.
 You can create your design and unique brand identity for your company.

-## Features

-- Automatic generate invoice for order
-- Available to Download or Preview
-- Download or Preview bulk invoices
-- Automatically update invoice when order data is changed
-- Easy to use !

 == Installation ==

     = Installation from within WordPress =